Automation vs. Orchestration: What’s the Difference?

 Automation, generally speaking, means completing a single task or function without human intervention.
 Executed wisely, automation makes traditionally time-intensive, manual processes more efficient and reliable.

-In IT, it’s possible to automate a wide range of processes and tasks, from app deployment and integration, to securing endpoints and creating service tickets, for both on-premise and cloud tasks.
-In cloud automation, for instance, you might use automation tools and machine learning to dynamically deploy assets to the cloud, manage cloud computing workloads or classify terabytes of images—something our partner, Google Cloud, can help you do.
+In IT, it’s possible to automate a wide range of processes and tasks, from app deployment and integration, to securing endpoints and creating service tickets, for both on-premise and cloud tasks..
+In cloud automation, you can use tools and machine learning.
+These help you deploy assets to the cloud.

 What is orchestration?